Shubham-Kumar-Sahoo/Shubham-Kumar-Sahoo/README.md

 &nbsp;

 ### Hi there 👋
-I am a Frontend Developer and a Data Science Trainee.
-I love coding and playing games.
+I am Shubham Kumar Sahoo, a passionate Frontend Developer and Data Science Trainee currently pursuing a Bachelor's degree in Computer Science and Engineering from Kalinga Institute of Industrial Technology.
+With a CGPA of 9.40, I have a strong foundation in various domains of computer science, and I'm constantly seeking to learn and grow.
+I love coding, exploring new technologies, and playing games in my free time.

-I am quite adept in handling multiple tasks on daily basis.
-I am currently seeking training and personal development to broaden my skills further and to gain work experience.
+I pride myself on my ability to manage multiple tasks efficiently and am always looking for opportunities to broaden my skills and gain valuable experience.
+Whether it's collaborating on a project or diving deep into a coding challenge, I'm always up for it!

 ## Talking about Me:

 - 🌱 I’m currently learning:
   * Machine Learning
+  * Deep Learning
   * Python
-- 🤔 I’m looking for opportunities to broaden my skill and to gain experience
+- 🤔 I’m looking for opportunities to broaden my skills and gain experience in the tech industry.
 - 🔭 I’m currently studying at Kalinga Institute of Industrial Technology
-- 💬 Ask me about anything and I am happy to help
+- 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: shubhamkrsahoo100@gmail.com

 ## 🔨 My Coding Tools